austinm911/zero-effect-better-t/README.md

 Huge shoutout to [@IzakFilmalter](https://x.com/IzakFilmalter) with [OpenFaith](https://github.com/FaithBase-AI/openfaith) for all of the legwork with integrating Effect and Zero together.

+>Note: I am learning Effect and using this project to try to better understand it so this is a work in progress.

 ## Goals

 - [ ] Backend logic leveraging Effect